New to Forró? A Curated Introduction to the Dance, Music, and Culture

 Continue Exploring

-Connection, Listening, and Musical Interaction
+Connection, Listening, and Human Interaction

 One of the reasons many people become emotionally attached to forró is that the dance often feels less like executing memorized patterns and more like building a conversation together with another person and with the music itself.